AnujGaur006/spring-boot-crud-application/README.md

 GET /api/employees/{id}: Get details of a specific employee.
 PUT /api/employees/{id}: Update details of a specific employee.
 DELETE /api/employees/{id}: Delete a specific employee.

-# Security
-The application uses Spring Security for user authentication and authorization.
-By default, only authenticated users can access the protected resources.
-Admin users have additional privileges to perform CRUD operations on employee data.
--->